 Since Custom Ink fundraising combines traditional crowdfunding with t-shirts, part of what individuals contribute goes towards the t-shirt they’ll receive.

 For straight donations the fee is 2.9% of the contribution.

 Wrapping UP: Top Websites Like GoFundMe Provide Options

 The crowdfunding concept has taken off in a big way, and individuals, artists and nonprofits have all benefitted from the worldwide reach of these platforms.

-For years, the GoFundMe platform has been one of the most well known of the crowdfunding sites, but it is by no means the only one.
+For years, the GoFundMe platform has been one of the most well known of the crowdfunding sites, but now that we are approaching a matured crowdfunding market in 2021 it is by no means the only platform to consider.